-Three days in Dublin is just enough time to hit the highlights (and take an excursion to get a little breather from all the urban hustle and bustle).
+This three-day Dublin itinerary includes just enough time to hit the highlights (and take an excursion to get a little breather from all the urban hustle and bustle).

 When you arrive Friday morning, refresh yourself with a stroll through St. Stephen’s Green, pausing for coffee at Kaph or at one of the Powerscourt Townhouse cafés a block off Grafton Street before making your way to Trinity College Dublin and the Book of Kells exhibition.
 For lunch, you have your pick of fantastic eateries along Dame and South Great Georges Streets; The Bank is perhaps the most atmospheric (and the food is aces), though it may be a little early in the day yet for a cocktail.
 Pop into the Market Arcade on South Great George’s Street for a browse through the quirky shop stalls.